Here’s something that could be the #1 entry in the freelancers’ playbook: What to do when a client doesn’t pay.

 No matter your payment terms, sending your client a reminder email that an invoice will either be due upon receipt or that you’re going to send them an invoice that’s due on a specific day is always a good idea.

-Especially if this is the first invoice you’re sending to a particular client, it’s smart to send them a quick reminder email, so they remember what’s coming.
+Especially if this is the first invoice you’re sending to a particular client, it’s wise to send them a quick reminder email so they remember what’s coming.

 This email doesn’t have to be long or detailed.
-It’s meant to serve as a heads up.
+It’s meant to serve as a quick heads up, and then you can move on to your other freelancing project management tasks.

 Send this email a few days to a week before the invoice is due.